Actions

 Your organization frequently sends products through the postal system.
 It’s imperative, therefore, that any product packaging is strong and secure.
 Your customers, however, regularly return goods damaged as a result of defective packaging.

-For this scenario, you might consider creating an "action" that links a task or process such as "delay" with the "Demand forecasts" transaction type.
+For this scenario, you might consider creating an action that links a task or process such as "Delay" with the "Demand forecasts" transaction type.
 This would enable the planner or project manager to include an action in the plan to hold or delay shipments until the new strengthened packaging is available.
-If your company returns faulty components to the supplier, you could create an "action" that links the "Purchase orders" transaction type with the "Return to supplier" action.
+If your company returns faulty components to the supplier, you could create an action that links the "Purchase orders" transaction type with the "Return to supplier" action.

 Prerequisites